 Bill is one of these next-door guys who are always nice to you and will never forget your name.
 Besides being an open-hearted person he is also one of the most influential SEOs in the industry who specializes in Google patents.
 Bill spends quite a lot of time on reading these patents and interprets them in a way we all could understand.

 If you have any questions concerning patents or his posts, Bill is the last person who will ignore your tweets.
 No matter who you are, what you are or what your skillset is he will respond and help.
-Plus Bill is a very experienced technical SEO and is keen on nature.
+Plus Bill is a very experienced technical website audit specialist and is keen on nature.